accelazh/accelazh.github.io/_posts/2014-11-6-Play-With-Libvirt-KVM.md

 [Libguestfs](http://libguestfs.org/guestfs.3.html) is a library for accessing and modifying VM's disk image.
 You can mount VM's virtual filesystem onto host's VFS, where you access it as a common filesystem.
 This is where we can "inject a file".

 There are several ways to bring user data into VM.
-Here I copied from (Liping's blog)[http://blog.csdn.net/matt_mao/article/details/11600115]:
+Here I copied from [Liping's blog](http://blog.csdn.net/matt_mao/article/details/11600115):

 1) File injection prior to VM boost